The Real Shlemiel: Plot

 After creating the world, God has three cherubs spread intelligence, wisdom, and foolishness over the world.
-The third cherub accidentally drops all the foolishness on the village of Chelm, so that everyone in the village is very dumb.
+The third cherub accidentally drops all the foolishness on the village of Chelm, so that everyone in Chelm is very dumb.

 A recently orphaned boy named Aaron moves to Chelm to live with his uncle Shlemiel, while Darko, an evil sorcerer, plans to create a golem to destroy Chelm, but needs the Book of Marvels to bring the golem to life.

 Shlemiel's family is poor so he asks the mayor, Gronam, for a raise.
 Gronam instead tells him to marry off his three daughters, which will make him rich, while Shlemiel's wife, Sarah, tells Aaron to sell his goat, Zlateh, who cannot make milk.
 Darko's fox listens in on Shlemiel's plan to marry off his daughters, so Darko poses as a female matchmaker and offers three nonexistent rich husbands to Shlemiel in exchange for the Book of Marvels.
 When Shlemiel refuses, Darko reveals his true identity and angrily causes a blizzard.

 While Aaron and Zlateh take shelter from the storm inside a haystack, an imp called the Lantuch is blown inside, hitting Aaron in the head and getting mild amnesia, causing him to forget his spells.
 When he tries to use a spell to find the biscuits Aaron lost, it instead gives Zlateh the ability to make milk, causing his family to keep her when he returns.

 Shlemiel informs Gronam that a sorcerer is after the Book of Marvels, and Gronam entrusts the Book to Shlemiel.
 Darko instructs his fox to spy on Shlemiel and inform him where he hides the Book of Marvels.
 Shlemiel hides it in the cupboard that Gronam originally took it from, and hides the key in his shoe.
 When Shlemiel falls asleep on his way to Warsaw to find husbands for his daughters, he points his shoes in the direction of Warsaw to remember which way to go when he wakes up.
 The fox steals the key from his shoe, and mischievously points the shoes back toward Chelm.
 After receiving the key, Darko steals the Book of Marvels.